aumpierre-unb/InternalFluidFlow.jl/README.md

 Re2f computes the Darcy friction f factor given the Reynolds number Re and the relative roughness eps (default eps = 0).

+By default, pipe is assumed to be smooth,  eps = 0.
+Relative roughness eps is reset to eps = 0.05, if eps > 0.05.

+If parameter fig = true is given a schematic Moody diagram is plotted as a graphical representation of the solution.

 **Syntax:**

 ```julia
 Re2f(Re::Number,eps::Number=0,fig::Bool=false)
 ```

-If eps > 0.05, relative roughness is reset to eps = 0.05.

-If parameter fig = true is given a schematic Moody diagram is plotted as a graphical representation of the solution.

 **Examples:**